Scrutica

 BF16 TFLOP/s dense, no 2:4 structured sparsity (source: Epoch AI ML Hardware dataset).
 On-prem defaults: MFU , PUE , $5K networking + $3K facility share per GPU (editorial estimates, tier 4).

-Both the FLOP Capacity Engine and the Cost Index quote dense BF16 Tensor Core throughput without 2:4 structured sparsity (989.5 TFLOP/s per H100 SXM, 312 per A100, 2,250 per B200).
-This matches the Epoch AI ml_hardware reference and the throughput real training jobs achieve; most production workloads do not enable sparsity, and the MFU parameter is calibrated against this dense baseline.
-NVIDIA marketing and cloud-provider cut sheets sometimes quote the 2:4-sparsity figure (1,979 TFLOP/s for H100) — cost-per-petaFLOP-day values in this index will be roughly double a number computed against those sparsity-inclusive specs; that gap is the unit mismatch, not a pricing disagreement.
+Both the FLOP Capacity Engine and the Cost Index quote dense BF16 Tensor Core throughput without 2:4 structured sparsity (989.5 TFLOP/s per H100 SXM, 312 per A100, 2,250 per B200), which matches the Epoch AI ml_hardware reference and the throughput real training jobs achieve; most production workloads do not enable sparsity, and the MFU parameter is calibrated against this dense baseline.
+NVIDIA marketing and cloud-provider cut sheets sometimes quote the 2:4-sparsity figure (1,979 TFLOP/s for H100); a $/petaFLOP-day computed against those sparsity-inclusive specs will land roughly half the value the index reports, and that gap is unit mismatch rather than pricing disagreement.

 On-demand / spot pricing for GPU compute from major cloud providers (AWS, GCP, Azure, Lambda, CoreWeave).